kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 Here's a question for you: If LoRA is so effective in reducing computational requirements, is LoRA a one-stop solution for all fine-tuning tasks?

 As the saying goes, there are no free lunches.
 In this case, there's a trade-off between accuracy and computational power.
 While LoRA may reproduce a matrix of original dimension, 1 million parameters will likely capture a lot more information than *16,000* parameters.
 This raises the topic of Generalization vs. Specialization.
-Remember, the pretrained models like Llama are trained on many different types of dataset (generalized model) but by fine-tuning, we're trying to make the model specialized for one task while avoiding the issue of catastrophic forgetting.
+The pretrained models like Llama are trained on many different types of dataset (generalized model) but by fine-tuning, we're trying to make the model specialized for one task while avoiding the issue of catastrophic forgetting.

 <aside class="note" markdown="1">
 **Note:** While LoRA reduces the number of parameters that need to be updated, it does not inherently reduce the model's overall parameter count or memory footprint during inference.
 In other words, we would still need roughly the same amount of RAM during inference as we did for the original pretrained model during inference.
 When I say inference, I mean making predictions once the model is trained and ready to use.